New Minor in Business

 Acceptance and Notification

-Applications will be considered on a rolling, space available basis with 150 spots for the Spring 2014 semester.
-There is a priority deadline of October 15th so that accepted students can have first choice of BUSM classes for the Spring semester.
+Applications will be considered on a rolling, space available basis with 150 spots for the Fall 2014 semester.
+There is a priority deadline of March 15th so that accepted students can have first choice of BUSM classes for the Fall semester.
+If we are full for the semester, students will be placed on a waitlist and notified as space becomes available.

 Students applying may want to prepare their essays before starting the application.
 Students are able to save their application but when they re-enter, they may need to be on the same computer and browser.